amkirwan/grunt-versioner/README.md

 When including a README.md file to update the script looks for a line like the one below to update the both the version link and url.
 This way your README.md file will maintain a link to your latests release.

 ```
 Current Version: **[1.0.2](https://github.com/amkirwan/grunt-build/releases/tag/v1.0.2)**
 ```

+Additionally any files with YUIdoc style version tags `* @version 1.0.2` will be updated to the latest version as well if the files are included in the `files` configuration.

 ### Usage Examples